Model Tracking¶

 Metrics to log.
 If missing, a default loss metric is added.

-log_model : bool, optional
+log_model : bool, default False

 If True, log the fitted model as an MLflow artifact.

-tags: Dict[str, Any] default {}
+tags: Dict[str, Any], default {}

 Any additional tags that should be added to the model.
+By default, the tag “is_final” is set equal to

-Example wrap_fit()
+Example wrap_fit() usage¶

-method on an existing model, some parameters are passed to allow for correct metrics computation such as a metrics
+When calling the wrap_fit() method on an existing model, some parameters are passed to allow for correct metrics computation such as a metrics array (which logs the model loss by default), data to test on (either X_val/y_val or X_test/y_test), and any additional tag that we want to add while logging the model.

 from sklearn.ensemble import GradientBoostingClassifier